 Rinse your pump flanges under warm running water.
 When the warm flanges are places on the breast they stimulate the flow of milk.
 Alternatively, a warm facecloth placed on the breast just before pumping will work just as well.

 Between ½ and 2 ounces in total per pumping session.
 Most mothers need to pump three times before they have enough milk for one feeding.
 It is normal for pumping output to decrease a few weeks after your baby’s birth.
 Milk supply is always higher during the first few weeks following birth, and then your body regulates the amount of milk needed, therefore, your supply decreases.

 Pumping output can also differ from day to day and hour of the day.
 To have an occasional low day or low hour during the day is normal.

 Things that may decrease pumping output:

-During a period or during ovulation a drop in milk production is common.
+During menstruation or ovulation, a drop in milk production is common.

 Taking any kind of hormonal birth control can also influence milk supply levels.